A review of Vegan For Everybody, the new cookbook from America’s Test Kitchen, and a recipe for this easy vegan nacho cheese.

 - 3 tablespoons vegetable oil

 - ⅓ cup minced poblano chile

 - ½ teaspoon minced canned chipotle chile in adobo sauce

 - ⅛ teaspoon mustard powder

-Combine cooked vegetables, ⅓ cup water, 2 tablespoons oil, nutritional yeast, vinegar, and salt in blender.
+Combine cooked vegetables, ⅓ cup water, 2 tablespoons oil, nutritional yeast, vinegar, and salt in a blender.
 Pulse until chopped and combined, about 10 pulses, scraping down sides of blender jar as needed.
 (You will need to stop processing to scrape down sides of blender jar several times for mixture to come together.)
 Process mixture on high speed until very smooth, about 2 minutes.

-Meanwhile, heat remaining 1 tablespoon oil in now-empty saucepan over medium-high heat until shimmering.
+Meanwhile, heat remaining 1 tablespoon oil in the now-empty saucepan over medium-high heat until shimmering.
 Add onion and poblano and cook until softened and lightly browned, 3 to 5 minutes.
 Stir in garlic, chipotle, cumin, and mustard and cook until fragrant, about 30 seconds; remove from heat.

 Serve with corn chips or crudités.
 To rewarm cooled nacho dip, microwave, covered, in 30-second bursts, whisking at each interval and thinning with water as needed, or rewarm on the stovetop, whisking occasionally, and thinning with water as needed.